-- Limit maximum backup time This option limits the maximum backup session time. - Limit maximum DC backup time This option limits the maximum backup session time for a single DC. - Run Scripts This option allows you to customize your environment by running PowerShell® scripts before and/or after creating a backup.
-Custom scripts can be launched either on the Recovery Manager for Active Directory Console machine or on the domain controller side. - Diagnostic Logging Specify the logging setting for the Recovery Manager and Backup Agents for all domain controllers in the collection. - When backing up Global Catalog servers, collect group membership information from all domains within the Active Directory forest Set by default, this option will collect group membership information from all domains within the Active Directory forest when backing up servers containing the Global Catalog. - Perform integrity check after scheduled backup Set by default, this option performs an integrity check when scheduled backups have completed.
-You can also check previous backups ranging from 1 to 100 sessions (28 is the default).
+- Limit maximum backup session time: This option limits the maximum backup session time. - Limit maximum DC backup time: This option limits the maximum backup session time for a single domain controller. - Run Scripts This option allows you to customize your environment by running PowerShell® scripts before and/or after creating a backup.
+Custom scripts can be launched either on the Recovery Manager for Active Directory Console machine or on the domain controller side. - Diagnostic Logging: Specify the logging setting for the Recovery Manager and Backup Agents for all domain controllers in the collection. - When backing up Global Catalog servers, collect group membership information from all domains within the Active Directory forest Set by default, this option will collect group membership information from all domains within the Active Directory forest when backing up servers containing the Global Catalog. - Run an integrity check after creating a backup Set by default, this option performs an integrity check when a backup has been completed. - IMPORTANT When this option is disabled you are at risk of having corrupted backups preventing viable restores when critically needed. - Check the integrity of previously created backups after a scheduled backup Select this option to perform integrity checks of previously created scheduled backups.
+You can also check previous backups ranging from 1 to 100 sessions (1 is the default).